Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 AI search traffic: the attribution blind spot nobody's talking about

-AI search engines account for an estimated 12-18% of total referral traffic as of Q1 2026, up from 5-8% in late 2024.
-AI referral traffic is growing 130-150% year-over-year.
-And it converts better than traditional organic: 14.2% conversion rate vs Google's 2.8%.
+AI search engines now drive an estimated 12-18% of total referral traffic as of Q1 2026, up from 5-8% in late 2024.
+That's a doubling in roughly a year.
+And the growth rate is steeper still: AI referral traffic is rising 130-150% year-over-year, so it's more than doubling annually.
+Early data also suggests it converts a lot better than ordinary organic search.

 The small business attribution stack (that costs $0-9/month)